anspiteri/Chess/README.md

 # XXLChessSource

 This is a chess game made within the processing library in java 8.
 It was orignally specified for an assignment but is now being worked on for my own personal learning.
+Test.

 ## Table of Contents